wangziqi2016/Youdao-Parser/README.md

     --uninstall       Uninstall the "define" utility.
 This removes the first "define" utility that appears under PATH
     --cd              Print the directory of this file

+    --trim-cache [#]  Remove cache contents until there are [#] of entry/-ies left The number must be an integer greater than or equal to 0 Default value is 0, which means deleting all contents from the cache
+    --ls-cache        List words in the cache.
+One word each line